List on Bids44 →

 Essential Checks

-5. Check Battery Health: For Android, use an app like AccuBattery to get an estimate of battery health.
-Look for values above 80% for a decent experience.
+5. Check battery health: For Android, use an app like AccuBattery to get an estimate of battery capacity relative to design.

-7. Verify Fingerprint Sensor: Ensure the fingerprint sensor works quickly and accurately on the first try.
-Try setting up your own fingerprint.
+7. Verify the in-display fingerprint sensor works on the first try with multiple fingers.

-8. Check for Screen Burn-in: Open a white image at full brightness (e.g., a blank Google Docs page).
-Look for any faint ghostly images or discoloration, especially around the navigation bar or notification area.
+8. Check for screen burn-in: Open a plain white image at full brightness and look for any faint shadows or ghosting.

-12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white/silver sticker (Liquid Contact Indicator).
+12. Check for water damage—look inside the SIM tray slot with a flashlight for a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Diagnostic CodeFunction

-*#0*#Samsung full test menu (might not work on Vivo’s Funtouch OS)
+*#0*#Samsung full test menu — tests screen colors, touch, sensors, speaker, camera (may not work on Vivo).

 Insider Checks

-THE HAPTIC FEEDBACK TEST — ₹2,000-4,000 repair Go to Settings > Sound & Vibration and look for options related to vibration intensity or haptic feedback.
-Test the vibration.
-The V50 should produce a reasonably crisp, clean vibration.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap, non-genuine part.
-This can be an annoying issue for notifications and often requires a ₹2,000-4,000 repair.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration > Haptics and try different vibration patterns.
+The haptic motor should produce a sharp, clean feedback.
+If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
+This is a ₹1,000-2,500 repair.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP).
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account, making it unusable.
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to confirm Google FRP is unlocked before you pay.
+Google Account Lock (FRP): The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account.
+This means the Factory Reset Protection (FRP) is still active.
+ALWAYS factory reset the phone in front of the seller and complete the initial setup yourself before paying.

-Fake Battery Health Reading.
-Some apps or modified software can spoof battery health percentages to show 90%+ when the actual capacity is much lower.
-The only real test is actual usage—if the phone dies in 3-4 hours despite showing high health, the reading is fake.
-Use AccuBattery to get a more reliable estimate.
+Fake Battery Health Reading: Some apps or modified software can spoof battery health percentages.
+The real test is actual usage—if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
+Use a trusted app like AccuBattery and observe its discharge rate over a few hours.

 Seller’s Guide — How to Maximize Your Vivo V50 Resale